How Palliative Care Social Workers Support Patients With Terminal Illnesses

 Cultural Competency

-Patients and their families must grapple with intense emotions, physical pain and practical concerns.
-However, the skilled support and guidance from palliative care social workers can provide great relief during one of life’s most challenging times.
+Patients with serious or terminal illnesses and their families must grapple with intense emotions, physical pain and practical concerns.
+However, the skilled support and guidance from palliative care social workers can provide them with great relief during one of life’s most challenging times.